 We can collaborate with industry and academia through two mechanisms: Collaborative Research and Development Agreements (CRADAs) and Strategic Partnership Projects (SPPs).

-SPPs tend to be smaller engagements and often involve the ABF performing a single unit operation (e.g., targeted proteomics analysis) for the Industrial Partner.
-SPPs may be very attractive to Industry, as the Industrial Partner retains all intellectual property (IP) rights derived from the work performed.
+SPPs tend to be more narrowly focused projects and often involve the Agile BioFoundry performing a smaller number of unit operations (e.g., targeted proteomics analysis) for the industrial partner.
+SPPs may be very attractive to industry, as the industrial partner retains all intellectual property (IP) rights derived from the work performed.